Course Descriptions: Specialization in Somatic Studies

-The term depth psychology evokes many associations and images yet is often difficult to define.
+The term depth psychology evokes many associations and images, yet is often difficult to define.
 In this course we formulate a definition of our field by investigating historical, cultural, and conceptual traditions that shape its identity.
-Topics include a history of soul, ancient approaches to healing and encounters with the unconcious through dreams, literature, mythology, as well as a reflection on the ways that depth psychology has both emphasized and, at times, ignored the body in the course of its own theorectical development.
+Topics include a history of soul, ancient approaches to healing, and encounters with the unconscious through dreams, literature, mythology, as well as a reflection on the ways that depth psychology has both emphasized and, at times, ignored the body in the course of its own theoretical development.

 Neuroscience and Somatic Depth Psychology I

 Students in this course develop a thorough understanding of the functional organization of the brain and how it is relevant for healing practices.
 Students will familiarize themselves with the language of neuroscience in order to be able to read and interpret ongoing research in neurobiology, the neuroscience of affect and emotion, behavioral genetics, functional neuroanatomy, and developmental science.
 They will be introduced to the methodologies of neuroscience focusing on studies using fMRI and EEG equipment.

 This course will examine the neuroscience and related brain/mind/body correlations that underlie the various dimensions of consciousness, including: time, thought, body, emotion, and intersubjectivity.
 The emergence of the self through the integrated experience of these dimensions of consciousness and its relationship to the development of major brain networks during childhood and adolescence will be described.
 Also discussed will be the neuroscience underlying alterations in each of these dimensions of consciousness, as frequently observed in various forms of psychopathology, and their importance in the healing practice.